 The Western Association of Schools and Colleges (WASC) is a non-profit organization that fosters excellence in education through a voluntary non-governmental regional accreditation process.
 This accreditation process helps California schools identify and implement school improvement measures, support accountability, and facilitate student achievement.
 The California Department of Education (CDE) and WASC share a common purpose and commitment to facilitate student achievement and school improvement in the California public schools.
 While WASC accreditation is not required by law, it does provide a means for conducting peer evaluations of educational institutions and programs.
-While WASC accreditation is not required by law, it does provide a means for conducting peer evaluations of educational institutions and programs.
-The CDE has collaborated with WASC in order to align the WASC accreditation process with the planning process for California schools required by state and federal statutes in the “Single Plan for Student Achievement.
-The result of this collaboration is named the “FOCUS On LEARNING”, and is accessible on the WASC Accrediting Commission for Schools .
+CDE has collaborated with WASC in order to align the WASC accreditation process with the planning process for California schools required by state and federal statutes in the Single Plan for Student Achievement.
+The result of this collaboration is entitled, the “FOCUS On LEARNING- Joint WASC/CDE Process Guide”, and is accessible at WASC Accrediting Commission for Schools .

-In 2012–13, the WASC agency completed 705 accreditation visits, including public and charter schools.
-Also, 700 visits are completed/projected for 2013-14.
-For 2014-2015, a total of 780 visits are projected.
-In addition, twenty-three CDE consultants and administrators participated in accreditation visits in 2013-14.
+In 2018–19, the WASC agency completed 978 accreditation visits, including public and charter schools and 847 visits are projected for 2019–20.
+Annually, CDE consultants and administrators participate in one or more accreditation visits.

 The FOL self-study process is organized to support ongoing school improvement efforts in all areas.
 Administrators and teachers use the FOL results to improve the education programs within their districts.
 The process is designed to be used by all public high schools in California that are subject to accreditation requirements and choose to pursue FOL – Joint WASC/CDE Process.